Almeida-a/dicoogle-plugin-sample/README.md

 Available content
 -----------------

-- _RSIIndexer_ : a sample indexer, only logs the DIM contents of files
+- _SampleIndexer_ : a sample indexer, only logs the DIM contents of files
-- _RSIStorage_ : a sample storage service, keeps files in memory buffers
+- _SampleStorage_ : a sample storage service, keeps files in memory buffers
-- _RSIQuery_ : a sample query provider, returns random data on request
+- _SampleQuery_ : a sample query provider, returns random data on request
-- _RSIJettyPlugin_ : a sample plugin for providing web services, holds `RSIWebService`
+- _SampleJettyPlugin_ : a sample plugin for providing web services, holds `SampleWebService`
-- _RSIWebService_ : a sample web service in the form of a servlet, serves a web page and a few other services
+- _SampleWebService_ : a sample web service in the form of a servlet, serves a web page and a few other services
-- _RSIRestPlugin_ : a sample Restlet server resource, provides dummy data
-- Sample HTML5 content and consuming web service: helps you to build a web app

 Web service plugin sample and Web App:
 --------------------------------------